daveWid/cactus/README.md

 The Kohana entity class adds in validation and error messages that are based on the built-in Validation library.

+### Creating Your Own Driver

+If you don't see drivers for your favorite framework, feel free to fork this repo and add them in.
+The only requirement for a driver is that it extends `\Cactus\Driver` and implements all of the methods in `\Cactus\DriverInterface`.

 ## API

 Please open up `api/index.html` for full documentation on the Cactus library.